Written by: Olivera Tolimir

 When you’ve learned what form of an adjective to use, you can focus on making sentences.
 You’re now supposed to practice speaking Serbian by saying something about your younger brother.
 For example, My younger brother is tall sounds like this in Serbian: Moj mlađi brat je visok.
 If your older sister is the tall one, you’ll say, Moja starija sestra je visoka.
 Again, visok(a) is an adjective, so it has to belong to the same gender as the noun we’re describing.

 You get what we’re trying to say, right?
 Instead of planning how many words you’ll memorize each day, it’s better to pace learning Serbian by dedicating (for example) three days to one lesson.
-During these three days, you can focus on learning new words, listening, reading, and speaking Serbian.
+During these three days, you can focus on learning Serbian by remembering new words, listening, reading, and practice speaking.
 This way, you’ll become able to communicate about the chosen matter, not only recognize the words!

 How Much Time Will I Need per Lesson?